Minnesota State University, Mankato

 - Four applied doctorate programs: nursing practice, educational leadership, counselor education, school psychology.

-- New high-tech campus buildings: Suite-style residence hall, state-of-the-art chemistry building, alternative energy complex, new student union.
+- New high-tech campus buildings: Suite-style residence halls, state-of-the-art chemistry building and alternative energy complex.
+A new Clinical Sciences Building and a new dining center will open in 2017.

 - TechRec exercise gym: 50 machines with Internet and cable TV.